lpi-code/Homelab/shared/terraform/modules/README.md

 ### Security

-- Use strong passwords for HAProxy statistics
+- Use strong passwords for OpenWrt NAT gateway
 - Restrict SSH access to specific IP ranges
 - Enable firewall rules for network isolation
 - Use static IP addresses for production deployments
+- Encrypt secrets using SOPS

 ### Performance